svcu/satori-node/README.md

 ### 🔹 train

 Train an embedding model with your data.
-The model will be at the root of your db in the `satori_semantic_model` folder
+The model is accessible on `localhost:5000/model` The model will be at the root of your db in the `satori_semantic_model` folder.

 ```python
 await client.train();